Creating an outstanding user experience for a sustainable UX

 Then the technological advances were more and more frequent: tables, gif, interfaces in flash, CSS and Javascript.
 Faced with this rapid technical evolution, norms, standards and design models became unique.

-The beginning of the 2010s marks the advent of business and private applications, as well as the evolution of mobility habits.
-This will completely transform the uses and expectations of users in terms of experience and UX.
-These growing technological changes will lead designers to normalize, standardize or even homogenize ergonomic and graphic design principles.
-In particular with " Apple " and " Material " type guidelines.
+The early 2010s saw the advent of professional and private applications, as well as the evolution of mobility habits.
+This will completely transform users' uses and expectations in terms of experience and UX.
+These growing technological mutations will lead designers to normalize, standardize and homogenize ergonomic and graphic design principles.
+In particular, with guidelines such as " Apple" and " Material ".

 Breaking out of the norms for a sustainable UX